open-webtech/owta-publications/drafts/owts-01.md

 1. **Containerization:** To ensure that applications can be easily deployed and managed, projects MUST support containerization.
 This includes providing a Dockerfile and a docker-compose.yml template in the repository.

 2. **Configuration Management:** Projects are RECOMMENDED to offer support for popular configuration management tools like Ansible, Chef, or Puppet to streamline the deployment process.

+### 8. Coding Practices and Compatibility

+1. **Coding Standards:** The use of modern coding practices and standards as well as a widely accepted, uniform coding style is REQUIRED to maintain good code quality and readability.

+2. **Cross-platform Support:** It is RECOMMENDED that projects ensure compatibility with multiple operating systems and platforms to maximize user reach.

+### 9. Community

+1. **Welcoming Community:** It is RECOMMENDED that projects define a code of conduct that aligns with the principles of openness, collaboration, and inclusivity.
+This includes adding a `CODE_OF_CONDUCT(.md)` file in the repository.
+By establishing clear guidelines and expectations for behavior, projects can ensure that all participants feel valued and supported, promoting a healthier and more productive community interaction.

+2. **Community Bridging:** When using walled garden services like Discord for the main community hub, it is RECOMMENDED to utilize solutions for bridging to multiple communication services.
+This approach ensures that the community remains open and accessible to a broad audience.